CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 #### INF.2.A26 Redundant design of emergency power systems (A)

-In the case of increased protection requirements, emergency power supply systems SHOULD be designed redundantly.
+In case of increased protection requirements, emergency power supply systems SHOULD be designed redundantly.
 It SHOULD be ensured that these systems are also regularly maintained (see INF.2.A10 * Infrastructure Inspection and Maintenance *).

 #### INF.2.A27 Conducting alerting and fire prevention exercises (CA)

-The staff of the institution SHOULD carry out regular alerting and fire safety exercises.
+The staff of the institution SHOULD have regular alerting and fire safety exercises.
 These SHOULD be based on an alerting plan that documents the actions to be taken.
 It SHOULD be checked regularly to see if the measures are still correct, current and workable.

 #### INF.2.A28 Use of higher-level alarm systems (IA)